 You may start your business, helped by our lawyer in Croatia, in several different forms, for example:

-private limited company or limited liability company, a suitable business form for foreigners;
+private limited company or limited liability company, a suitable business form for foreigners with small businesses;

 public limited company subject to shares offered to the public;